The Kima Transaction Back End

 • Get various info for the frontend from /chains/* like supported chains, tokens, pool addresses, etc.

-• GET /submit/fee: get the service fees and allowance amounts
+• GET /submit/fees: get the service fees and token authorization amounts

-• The approval must be completed before submitting the transaction or the transfer will fail.
+• The required authorization step must be completed before submitting the transaction or the transfer will fail.

-• Use the submitAmount when calling /submit, it is already properly adjusted based on wether the fees are deducted from the amount or not.
+• Use the submitAmount when calling /submit/transfer or /submit/swap; it is already properly adjusted based on whether fees are deducted from origin or target.

-• Use the decimals property to convert to a number if needed eleswhere.
+• Use the decimals property to convert to a number if needed elsewhere.

 • GET /tx/{txId}/status: use the transaction id returned from submit to get the transaction status